 Thomas Edison State University Foundation, Inc. (the Foundation) is a legally separate, tax-exempt component unit of the Organization with a fiscal year-end of December 31.
 As of January 11, 2017, the Foundation changed its name to the Thomas Edison State University Foundation.
 The Foundation has received a determination letter from the Internal Revenue Service concluding that it is exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation acts primarily as a fundraising entity to supplement the resources that are available to the University and Library in support of its programs.
 The Board of Directors of the Foundation, which consists of at least five and no more than thirty persons, is self-perpetuating and consists of qualified persons elected by majority vote of the Board of Directors of the Foundation.
-Although the University does not control the timing or amount of receipts from the Foundation, the resources, or income thereon, the Foundation holds and invests are used exclusively for the benefit, support, and promotion of the University for its educational activities.
+Although the University for its educational activities.
 Because these resources held by the Foundation can only be used by, or for the benefit of the University and Library, the Foundation is considered a component unit of the Organization and is discretely presented in the Organization's financial statements.

-During the year ended June 30, 2018, the Foundation distributed \$1,149,517 to the University for restricted purposes.
+During the years ended June 30, 2019 and 2018, the Foundation distributed \$968,154 and \$1,149,517, respectively, to the University for restricted purposes.
 Complete financial statements for the Foundation can be obtained from the Controller's Office at 101 West State Street, Trenton, NJ 08608.